a-r-d/a-r-d.github.io/_posts/2016-02-02-git-tip-replace-master-branch-fresh-copy-upstream.markdown

 slug: git-tip-replace-master-branch-fresh-copy-upstream
 title: 'git tip: replace your master branch with a fresh copy from upstream'
 wordpress_id: 367
+description: some git commands to remove a borked local branch and check out a fresh copy from upstream
 categories:
 - git
 ---